mikaelpatel/Arduino-TWI/README.md

 The TWI library is an abstract interface for I2C device drivers.
-The library includes a hardware and software, and example device drivers for 2-Wire Serial EEPROM (AT24CXX), I2C Humidity and Temperature Sensor (Si70XX), and Remote 8-bit I/O expander (PCF8574/PCF8574A).
+The library includes a hardware and software, and example device drivers for I2C Humidity and Temperature Sensor (Si70XX), and Remote 8-bit I/O expander (PCF8574/PCF8574A).

 The software implementation of the TWI interface uses the [Arduino-GPIO](https://github.com/mikaelpatel/Arduino-GPIO)